inariksit/GF-exttools/doc/CG-GF.md

 |.         .         .         >         .| [3:3] V  -> * 'sat'
 ```

 Does something look different?
-There's an actual nonterminal!
+There's an actual terminal!
 And there was none for the hypothesis that *dog* is V. Uh-oh.
 Does this little *sat* destroy the hopes for the verb version of *dog*?
 I can't bear the suspension...

 Now we enter the final phase.